-A permanent resident is someone who has been given permanent resident (PR) status by the Canadian government.
-If you have PR status, you will be able to legally live in Canada.
+You get Canadian Permanent Residency when the Canadian government grants you permanent resident (PR) status.
+If you have PR status, you will be able to live in Canada legally.
 However, you will not be a Canadian citizen.

 As a Canadian permanent resident, you can:

 - Receive protection under Canadian law and the Canadian Charter of Rights and Freedoms

 - Respect federal and provincial, and municipal Canadian law